Jwink3101/syncrclone/readme.md

 * Windows Support -- I have no experience with Python and windows.
 I *tried* to be very cognizant of expected issues but it hasn't been tested in the slightest with Windows.
 Likely minor development is also needed.
 * Links. syncrclone defers link handling to rclone but it may cause an issue.
 * Clarity of the setup docs.
 This is hard for me to judge as I wrote it so I know what to expect.
 Is local mode clear?
 * The `avoid_relist` option.
 Currently experimental and off by default.
-Once I trust it and understand it better, should it be default to on?
+Should it eventually the the default?

 ## Features